What's Going On: Current Opportunities and Activities

 Regional Housing Initiative (RHI) has operating subsidies available for competitive housing developments in metropolitan Chicago.
 Informational Interviews must be scheduled before June 2, 2017 for the Permanent Supportive Housing funding round due to IHDA on June 23, 2017.

 BRicK Partners is helping manage the RHI initiative with the region’s public housing authorities and other key partners.
 Launched by the Metropolitan Planning Council as a pilot more than 10 years ago, RHI is now moving forward under the leadership of the Chicago Metropolitan Agency for Planning (CMAP).
 In 2011, HUD funded a three year initiative focused on refining and expanding RHI, and now those lessons learned continue to be institutionalized as new tools to support CMAP’s GoTo2040 Plan.
 The final report on the pilot has been completed and submitted to HUD, and you can click here to download the report.
 Applications are rolling, except those pursuing RHI support for the State’s LIHTC Program.
-Applicants also seeking 9% LIHTCs for 2017, must set up an informational interview with Jonathan Burch at CMAP (email@example.com or 312-386-8690) by June 2, 2017, and must submit their application for RHI assistance along with the LIHTC application by June 23, 2017.
+Applicants also seeking 9% LIHTCs for 2018, must set up an informational interview with Andrew Williams-Clark at CMAP (email@example.com or 312-386-8800) by February 9, 2018, and must submit their application for RHI assistance along with the LIHTC application by March 1, 2018.
 Click here to learn more about RHI, to see how our application process aligns with LIHTC and to see scoring criteria.
 Feel free to call (847) 268-8633 with questions.

 In celebration of the one-year anniversary of the publication of Confronting Suburban Poverty in America, the Brookings Institution began publishing a series of practitioner briefs and case studies to provide a toolkit for practitioners across the country.
 Click here to access one of the briefs, written by BRicK Partners' Robin Snyderman and Beth Dever, exploring the achievements of the two suburban housing collaboratives in Chicago's south suburbs and west Cook County.
 Click here for the Brookings Institution blog post highlighting lessons learned from leading innovators on confronting suburban poverty.